Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Introduction

 In 1928, by using matrix algebra, Dirac introduced the eponymous operator in his description of the wave function of the spin-$\frac{1}{2}$ massive particles such as electrons and quarks \cite{Di}.
 This operator was a square root of the wave operator, and it led to the foundational Dirac equation in quantum mechanics.

 The influence of Dirac equation was not restricted within physics.
-For instance, in 1972, Parthasarathy introduced Dirac operator---the square root of a natural Laplacian \eqref{D-square}---for semisimple Lie groups to give a geometric construction for most of the discrete series representations \cite{P1}, whose algebraic classification was achieved earlier by Harish-Chandra \cite{HC1, HC2}.
-A byproduct is Parthasarathy's Dirac inequality \cite{P2}, which effectively detects non-unitarity.
+For instance, based on earlier works by Harish-Chandra \cite{HC1, HC2}, Parthasarathy introduced the Dirac operator for semisimple Lie groups to give a geometric construction for most of the discrete series representations \cite{P1} in 1972.
+A byproduct is Parthasarathy's Dirac inequality \eqref{Dirac-inequality}, which effectively detects non-unitarity.
 This project was completed by Atiyah and Schmid: they showed that all the discrete series can be found in the kernel of the Dirac operator \cite{AS}.

-The notion of Dirac cohomology was introduced by Vogan \cite{Vog97} in 1997.
-After the verification of Vogan conjecture by Huang and Pand\v zi\'c \cite{HP} in 2002, it became a new invariant for unitary representations of semisimple Lie groups.
-Since then, classifying all the irreducible unitary representations with non-vanishing Dirac cohomology became an interesting problem which remained open.
-Among the entire unitary dual, as we shall see from \eqref{Dirac-unitary}, these representations are exactly the extreme ones in the sense of Dirac inequality.
-Thus it would be interesting to understand them thoroughly.

-An important way to construct unitary representations is using cohomological induction.
-For instance, Salamanca-Riba \cite{Sa} proved that any irreducible unitary representation with strongly regular infinitesimal character is an $A_{\frq}(\lambda)$-module.
-Namely, it is cohomologically induced from a one-dimensional representation.
-Inspired by the work of Huang, Kang and Pand\v zi\'c \cite{HKP}, formulas for Dirac cohomology of cohomologically induced modules are obtained whenever they are in the good range, see \cite{D} for complex Lie groups and \cite{DH2} for real reductive Lie groups in the Harish-Chandra class.
-However, beyond the good range, we almost know nothing unifying about Dirac cohomology of these modules.
-This point has perplexed us for quite a long time.
-Surprisingly, Theorem A below says that for complex Lie groups, there are at most finitely many irreducible unitary modules out of the good range having nonzero Dirac cohomology.
+To sharpen the Dirac inequality, and to understand the unitary dual better, Vogan introduced Dirac cohomology in 1997.
+See \eqref{def-Dirac-cohomology}.
+It was obvious from the definition that Dirac cohomology is an invariant for Lie group representations.
+A subsequent interesting problem was to classify all the irreducible unitary representations with non-vanishing Dirac cohomology.
+Huang and Pand\v zi\'c \cite{HP} proved the Vogan conjecture in 2002.
+Their work is foundational for the computation of Dirac cohomology.
+The first aim of this paper is to report a finiteness theorem for the classification for \emph{complex} Lie groups.
+Inspired by Salamanca-Riba \cite{Sa}, Huang, Kang and Pand\v zi\'c \cite{HKP}, we will adopt the cohomological induction approach.